ClareTT/Funny-Tools/README.md

 Today I just fix the line link tool linelink.py again.
 The result is that the users' experience is more better.
 Becides, to reserve the space for more tools, the structure has been refactored.
 (2019.1.20 updated)

+Wanna to get rid of entanglement of investment?
+[Click](./pyfiles/InvestmentAdvice)!
+(2019.2.12 updated)